French ship Vengeur du Peuple: Campaign of 1778–1780, La Poype de Vertrieu

 Marseillois took part in the Battle of St. Lucia in September, coming third in the French line of battle, and was present at other encounters with the British fleets in the Anglo-French War.
 The next year, on 6 July 1779, Marseillois took part in the Battle of Grenada, sailing in the rear of the French fleet.
 Later in the year, she took part in the siege of Savannah, where she was eighth in the line of battle.

 The French fleet sustained damage at the siege of Savannah and eventually returned to Europe.
 Marseillois returned to Toulon with Zélé, Sagittaire, Protecteur, and Experiment.
 During the campaign, 46 members of her crew had died; of these, only three had been killed in combat.

 La Poype de Vertrieu wrote his report and recommendations for the refitting of Marseillois on 24 December 1779; he found her a passable ship, but her high poop hindered her sailing when running, and he recommended improvements to the gun ports of the castles, which were obstructed and allowed only two guns on the quarterdeck and one on the forecastle to be used.
 Furthermore, substantial repairs on the rigging were needed, and she needed her hull heated to kill worms.
 La Poype de Vertrieu wrote "it appears that Marseillois shall never be an exceptional sailor, but I am convinced that she will give satisfaction".

 Campaign of 1780, Albert de Rions

-After the repairs had been completed, Captain d'Albert de Rions was given command of Marseillois.
-She was appointed to a two-ship squadron under Suffren, who had his flag on Zélé.
-They set sail on 19 May 1780 to patrol off Portugal, and joined up with a division under Rear-Admiral de Beausset in Cadiz on 17 June.

-On 6 November, Marseillois departed Cadiz with a joint Franco-Spanish fleet under Admiral d'Estaing, bound for Brest, where she arrived on 3 January 1781.
+After the repairs had been completed, Captain François-Hector d'Albert de Rions was given command of Marseillois.
+She was appointed to a two-ship squadron under Pierre André de Suffren, who had his flag on Zélé.
+They set sail on 19 May 1780 to patrol off Portugal, and joined up with a division under Rear-Admiral de Beausset in Cádiz on 17 June.
+On 6 November, Marseillois departed Cádiz with a joint Franco-Spanish fleet under Estaing, bound for Brest, where she arrived on 3 January 1781.